ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What does research say about Algae DHA/EPA vs Fish Oil TG?

 Published bioavailability research forms the basis for FormulaForge form classifications.
 Algae Omega-3 (DHA/EPA) is rated high and classified as Preferred Form; Fish Oil (Triglyceride Form) is rated good and classified as Secondary Form.
 FormulaForge citations are drawn from peer-reviewed absorption studies.
-These statements are based on structure/function research and have not been evaluated by the FDA.
+These statements are based on structure/function research and have not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.

 Ready to formulate with Omega-3?